 Important to remember that the cost for a limescale reduction is a one-time cost, but the maintenance cost for the chemical treatment must be considered.
 It is always a good idea to research and compare various options before deciding on the best one for you.

-If you get a boiler from Boiler Central, you a limescale reducer free of charge (worth £65 with our competitors)
+If you get a boiler from Boiler Central, you can get a limescale reducer when you checkout for an extra cost.

 Is it worth getting a limescale reducer?